osg-htc/dosar/docs/ASP2024/08-Mandlebrot.md

-# A brief detour through the Mandlebrot set
+# A super brief detour through the Mandlebrot set

 Before we dive into a more complicated DAG, let's get a more interesting job.
 I'm tired of this lazy, sleepy job that only does trivial mathematics.
 Let's make pretty pictures!